 One of the key aspects in the design of the simulation implementation was extensibility.
 Therefore all aerodynamic calculation code is separated in the package aerodynamics and all simulation code is in the package simulator.

-The basis for aerodynamic calculations is the abstract class Aerodynamic-Calculator, while the simulators are subclasses of the FlightSimulator class.
 This allows adding new implementations of the aerodynamic calculators and simulators independently.
 For example, a simulator using Euler integration was written in the early stages of development, and later replaced by the Runge-Kutta 4 simulator.
 Similarly, a different method of calculating the aerodynamic forces, such as CFD, could be implemented and used by the existing simulators.